Physiotherapy

 When to seek help urgently: If you experience loss of bladder or bowel control alongside sciatica symptoms, seek emergency medical attention immediately.
 This can indicate cauda equina syndrome, a medical emergency.

-The evidence strongly supports physiotherapy as the first-line treatment for sciatica.
+The evidence strongly supports physiotherapy as the first-line sciatic nerve pain treatment.
 Surgery is rarely needed — most patients recover fully with a structured physiotherapy programme.
 At Lambert Sports Clinic, our approach includes:

 Assessment